Pilot (Prison Break)

-"Pilot" is the pilot episode and series premiere of the American television series Prison Break, which premiered on August 29, 2005 in the United States.
+"Pilot" is the pilot episode and series premiere of the American television series Prison Break, which premiered on August 29, 2005, in the United States.
 That night, it was aired as the first of a two-part pilot special, along with "Allen", which was broadcast straight after this episode.
 The episode was directed by series producer Brett Ratner, noted director of such works as Rush Hour and Red Dragon, and written by series creator and producer Paul Scheuring.
 The episode was given numerous positive reviews in not just the US, but from the majority of the rest of world, reaching record ratings in various countries.

 The episode introduces the two main protagonists of the series: Michael Scofield (played by Wentworth Miller) and Lincoln Burrows (played by Dominic Purcell).
 Lincoln Burrows has been sentenced to death for a crime he did not commit: the murder of Terrence Steadman, the brother of the Vice President of the United States.
-Every motion to delay or appeal to Burrows' execution has been exhausted due to the high profile of the case.
+All avenues to delay or appeal Burrows’ execution have been exhausted owing to the high-profile nature of the case.
 Burrows' brother Michael Scofield, a structural engineer, plans to get himself incarcerated so he can save his brother from his death sentence, by using his new body tattoo.